Common Opal Varieties

 The specimen presented here shows a striated opal deposit on its host stone, Australian ironstone.
 It is cut and polished, and it is from Queensland, Australia.

 Australian Black Opal is one of the most well-known and valuable types of opal.
 While some people mistakenly expect black opals to be very dark or black, the name actually comes from the color of the host stone where the opal formed.
 This host material, which can appear a range of tones from gray to black, is naturally occurring and can often be seen on the back of the polished black opal.
 The stone cutter did not remove the dark, opaque background because it has the effect of enriching and saturating color, and it increases the value of the stone.

 Australian White, Light, and Crystal Opal

 White opals have a white base, and the color play and patterns present themselves in this white opal base.
 Opals in this category can host a wide variety of colors and light play patterns.
-White opals may be the most common type of opal because they were marketed well early in the 20th century.
+White opals are the most common type of opal because they were marketed well early in the 20th century.
 Customers who come to The Opal Man for the first time are often surprised to see all of the other colorful types of opal we carry.
 White opals are often the most difficult to photograph, too, because their colors can be so pastel and delicate.

 Australian Boulder Matrix Opal

 Boulder opal is found in select areas of Queensland, Australia.

 The term boulder comes from the ironstone on which the layer of opal is formed, often giving the opal an uneven surface that further enhances the array of colors.
 The material is cut and polished with the opal material still attached to the parent material (e.g. ironstone) on which the opal formed.
 Boulder opal presents beautifully in jewelry of all types, including men's jewelry.

 When the parent stone is visible alongside the opal, as in the pendant shown here, it is called boulder matrix opal.